21st September 2019: For Your Convenience: ARIAS x UNSEEN

 An independent documentary photographer and filmmaker from Barcelona, based in Mexico, Jordi Ruiz Cirera dedicates his time to long-term projects that focus on the effects of globalisation in small communities.
 Jordi holds a BA degree in design and an MA in Photojournalism and Documentary Photography from University of the Arts: London College of Communication.
 Since relocating to Mexico City, Cirera is mostly interested in researching the issues of migration across North and South America.
 Jordi’s work has appeared in international publications including The New York Times, Le Monde M, and National Geographic.
 In 2014, Jordi published his first monograph, Los Menonos, with the independent publishing house Éditions du LIC.

-Alireza Abbasy Founded in 2012, Sarmad Magazine is an independent platform dedicated to practices and studies related to images and the various forms of image-making and their genealogical, technical, artistic and socio-political importance and influence.
+Alireza Abbasy founded in 2012, Sarmad Magazine: an independent platform dedicated to practices and studies related to images and the various forms of image-making and their genealogical, technical, artistic and socio-political importance and influence.
 Sarmad’s operations include online and print publishing, research, public events, and book making (namely the Sarmad book series).
 Sarmad has initiated the project Un-Making Image in 2017; a long-term project investigating the interrelations of images and power in various ways.
 It explores two main themes, ‘Optics; Photography in its Entirety’ and ‘Image and Power’, through public events and discussions, culminating in two publications.
 This project is supported by Gemeente Rotterdam, in collaboration with Stichting Stad in de Maak and TENT Rotterdam.